mozilla-conduit/conduit-docs/git-hg-sync.rst

 .. warning:: As the work copy of the ``tags_destination_branch`` is only present locally on the worker in Git, there might create bootstrapping issues if re-creating a work copy from scratch (see `bug 1962599 <https://bugzilla.mozilla.org/show_bug.cgi?id=1962599>`_ and `this comment <https://bugzilla.mozilla.org/show_bug.cgi?id=1973879#c4>`_).
 A manual fix would be to create the local ``tags_destination_branch`` from the Hg repo with the most recent updates to the tags.

-The ``tags_mappings`` also has an optional ``tag_message_suffix``, which allows to specify a templated addition to the message of the commit creatining a tag.
+The ``tags_mappings`` also has an optional ``tag_message_suffix``, which allows to specify a templated addition to the message of the commit creating a tag.
 The default is shown commented out in the configuration snippet above.

 Pulse (AMQP) Queue